It’s a wonderful day to talk about the potential health benefits of catnip.

 You can apply catnip extract to the affected parts of your skin that have bug bites.

 It can lessen the inflammation and hasten the healing process.

-When it comes to premature skin aging, you can drink a couple of cups of catnip tea a day to help with this.
+When it comes to premature skin aging, a couple of cups of catnip tea per day can help.

 Catnip is used to alleviate dandruff problems.